Conserving wild Bonneville cutthroat trout in the midst of cattle country

 Watch this video to learn more about our latest research and restoration projects at Johnson Mountain Ranch.

-Shortly after arriving, we were greeted by the landowner, Jared.
-A quiet, unassuming man, Jared introduced his young son Jace — dressed up in full cowboy gear — and we began talking about the working cattle ranch that has been in their family for several generations.
+Shortly after arriving, we were greeted by the landowner, Jared Johnson.
+A quiet, unassuming man, Johnson introduced his young son Jace — dressed up in full cowboy gear — and we began talking about the working cattle ranch that has been in their family for several generations.
 Up until the early 1990s, both sheep and cattle were raised on the ranch, at which point the sheep were sold off, and it was converted to just a cattle ranch.
 In recent decades, the cattle have been used to implement a strategic habitat management plan by rotating pastures frequently, with the goal of increasing the production of forage for both livestock and wildlife.

 Historically, there were no elk on Johnson Mountain Ranch, only mule deer.
 In the 1960s, elk were introduced into the area, and through participation in Utah's Cooperative Wildlife Management Unit program, the ranch now primarily focuses on elk hunting.
 One thing that makes this ranch unique is that they often invite families that are facing challenges or are less fortunate to come hunt on the property through the CWMU program.

-"We try to do that every year or every other year to provide an experience that would help them," Jared said.
+"We try to do that every year or every other year to provide an experience that would help them," Johnson said.
 "It's neat to get to know the people and see the impact it has on them to enjoy what we take for granted sometimes."

 Partnerships in conservation

 In addition to using strict grazing practices, the ranch has worked with the U.S. Fish & Wildlife Service Partners for Fish and Wildlife Program and the Natural Resources Conservation Service to implement habitat projects to benefit all species found on the landscape.
-Jared explained, "Every year we try to pick something that will improve the land, including chaining to control the pinyon and junipers, invasive weed control and fencing to protect the streams."
+Johnson explained, "Every year we try to pick something that will improve the land, including chaining to control the pinyon and junipers, invasive weed control and fencing to protect the streams."

 Hand holding caught Bonneville cutthroat trout, a native population of which has been discovered in Niotche Creek